KaruzoHikari/LyokoAPIDoc/docs/LyokoAPI/Events/EventSummary.md

 The documentation below is provided mostly for more advanced understanding of LAPI or special use cases.
 For simple handling of events, check out the documentation for [LAPIListener](LAPIListener.md)

 ## Listening
-In order to write interesting plugins, we want to make things happen when certain things ('events') happen in the game.
+In order to write interesting plugins, we want to make things happen when certain things ("events") happen in the game.

-More concrete, we are going to make code run when an event is 'called'.
-We call this 'Listening' or 'Subscribing' to an event.
+More concrete, we are going to make code run when an event is "called".
+We call this "Listening" or "Subscribing" to an event.

 The easiest way to listen to events is using a [LAPIListener](LAPIListener.md).
 You will find more in-depth explanation there.

 ## Calling
-As an ApplicationDev, you'll want to notify your plugins (or other parts of your application) of certain events.
+As an Application Developer, you'll want to notify your plugins (or other parts of your application) of certain events.
 LAPI is designed to make this simple.
 Do remember that if you pass an object, like a Tower to an event, listening methods will be able to change that object.
 (Unless you set variables to be internal, which you should do anyways).